lexingxie/cmLab/content/post/hmi2rf.md

   - "cm"
 ---

-Join us at ANU Computer Science and the [HMI](https://hmi.anu.edu.au/) project!
+Join us at ANU CS and the [HMI](https://hmi.anu.edu.au/) project, to develop theory, algorithms and systems for online collective behaviour and human-AI joint decision making.

 <!--more-->

 Position highlights

-* Outstanding opportunity to work in the Humanising Machine Intelligence Project (https://hmi.anu.edu.au/).
+* Outstanding opportunity to work in the ANU Humanising Machine Intelligence Project (https://hmi.anu.edu.au/).
 * Develop theory, algorithms and applications for collective behaviour and human-AI joint decision making.
 * Work on socio-technical problems that spans the collective team expertise in Computer Science, Philosophy, Social and Political Sciences and Law.